-17 of the best international sportives to ride in 2018 - Cycling Weekly
+15 of the best international sportives to ride in 2019 - Cycling Weekly

 Haute Route Alps

-Where: Nice, France to Geneva, Switzerland
+Where: Megève to Nice, France

 One of a growing selection of Haute Route events, along with the Pyrenees and Dolomites, this multi-day ride is at the tougher end of the international sportive scale.

-Seven consecutive stages take riders over 800km through the Alps to a finish in Geneva’s Jardins Anglais.
+Seven consecutive stages take riders nearly 800km through the Alps to a finish in on the Promenade des Anglais in Nice

 L’Eroica